citelao/sensible/_coffee_shop/4-hackers.md

 1. Federal law limits your liability for digital fraud---to an absolute maximum of $50 in many cases---and most banks & credit cards offer *zero* liability in most cases.
 2. There are billions of hacked passwords and accounts worldwide, but there is simply not that much fraud.<!-- https://haveibeenpwned.com/ vs DOJ fraud rates -->
 3. Hacked accounts aren't worth much.
-Norton estimates that they sell for between 0.5--10% of the account's value<!-- TODO CITE the underground economy & Norton 2018 -->---the account is far from enough to steal money.
+Norton estimates that they sell for between 0.5--10% of the account's value<!-- TODO CITE the underground economy & Norton 2018 -->---your password is far from enough information to steal money.

 Banks hate fraud in much the same way you do---but they shield you from it.
 After all, crime is bad for business.
-They freely pay you back for fraud because they want you to feel safe (and spend money).
+They freely pay you back for fraud because they want you to feel safe (and give money to them).

 Banks lose over $40 million each year to *physical theft*, but you don't hear about it---they write it off and pay you back.
 It's the same for credit cards.
 In a survey, 80% of credit card fraud victims lost nothing at all, and 97% lost less than $1000<!-- TODO Synovate -->.
 Surveys like this are notorious for exaggerating costs, so these numbers are eye-opening.